extraordy/rh-sso-docs/Administration.md

 The goal is to remove the developer's burden of handling authentication in their application by relying on an external customizable solution.

-RH-SSO provides support for **SAML**, **OpenID Connect**, **oAuth2** identity providers, social logins (Facebook, GitHub, Google, etc), **two-factor** authentication, user federation to sync with external ActiveDirectory, LDAP and Kerberos.
+RH-SSO provides support for **SAML 2.0**, **OpenID Connect**, **OAuth2** identity providers, social logins (Facebook, GitHub, Google, etc), **two-factor** authentication, user federation to sync with external ActiveDirectory, LDAP and Kerberos.

 RH-SSO is and **identity provider (IDP)** to clients that authenticate to a **Realm**.
 A Realm can be defined as a collection of users, roles, groups and credentials.
-**Federation** with extrenal identity providers (ie Facebook) is possible.
+**Federation** with external identity providers (ie Facebook, GitHub) is available.
-Another very common scenario is the federation with LDAP or AD services for user credentials storage.
+**User Storage Federation** is a very common scenario which leverages on the federation with LDAP or ActiveDirectory services which store user credentials and informations.
 RH-SSO can point to these services to validate provided credentials.

 ### First login
 When executed for the first time an administrative user in the **Master** Realm must be created.
 To do this, point to URL http://localhost:8080/auth from the node running the SSO instance.
-This redirection is available **only** when pointing to localhost.
+This redirection is available **only** when the URL contains a reference to **localhost**.

 ![Welcome page](images/initial-welcome-page.png)

-If the localhost URL is not available the `.../bin/add-user-Keycloak.sh` script in the local installation path can be used to achieve the same result.
+If the localhost URL is not available (when the server intefaces are bound to fixed ip addresses) the `.../bin/add-user-Keycloak.sh` script in the local installation path can be used to achieve the same result.

-When running in standalone mode the script must be executed passing the **realm** name, username and password:
+When running in standalone mode the command must be executed passing the **realm** name, username and password:
 ```
 $ .../bin/add-user-Keycloak.sh -r master -u <username> -p <password>
 ```

-The realm name must be **master**.
+In the above example the user is created in the default **master** realm.

 When running in domain mode one of the server instances must be pointed using the `--sc` flag: